mojaloop/settlements-bc/docs/SCENARIOS.md

    `Bank B` will only be allowed to transfer a maximum of `50 TZS` due to the `10 TZS` liquidity balance (to be settled)

 # Settlement
-7. At the time of the 2-phase transfer fulfill, a settlement transfer event was sent to the Settlement service
+7. At the time of the 2-phase transfer fulfill, a settlement transfer event was sent to the Settlement service.
    - Settlement will allocate the transfer to a calculated batch, according to currency, timestamp, settlement model etc.
    - The status of the batch will remain `OPEN` until closed
    - Settlement accounts are created for `Bank A` and `Bank B` (if one does not exist for the batch)